Chart Color Schemes

 Kent Town demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational attainment in Kent Town is high, with 48.0% of residents aged 15+ holding university qualifications, compared to 25.7% in South Australia (SA) and 28.9% in Greater Adelaide.
-Bachelor degrees are the most common at 29.8%, followed by postgraduate qualifications at 14.0% and graduate diplomas at 4.2%.
-Vocational pathways account for 21.5% of qualifications, with advanced diplomas at 9.3% and certificates at 12.2%.
-Educational participation is also high, with 33.6% of residents currently enrolled in formal education.
+Kent Town's educational attainment is notably high, with 48.0% of its residents aged 15+ holding university qualifications, exceeding South Australia's (SA) average of 25.7% and the Greater Adelaide's 28.9%.
+The area's educational advantage is reflected in various qualification types: Bachelor degrees are most common at 29.8%, followed by postgraduate qualifications at 14.0%, and graduate diplomas at 4.2%.
+Vocational pathways comprise 21.5% of qualifications, with advanced diplomas at 9.3% and certificates at 12.2%.
+Educational participation is high in Kent Town, with 33.6% of residents currently enrolled in formal education, including 13.1% in tertiary, 12.1% in secondary, and 3.2% in primary education.

 Frequently Asked Questions - Education